venethia/nwa/README.md

 Negative news impact on our mental health and we need to be very selective.

-You can build your own list of negative words simply by editing neg.txt
+You can build your own list of negative words editing neg.txt

 This app was built for personale use with Python3 (+plugin), HTML, CSS, PHP.